Skip to main content

 Before we set these up, make sure you have a Merchant Account set up correctly in your Adyen environment.

-To set up your API credential, head over to Developers > API credentials in Adyen.
+To set up your API credentials, head over to Developers > API credentials in Adyen.
 Here, select Create new credential.

 After setting up this API credential, you can generate an API key for this specific credential.
 Generate the key and store it someplace safe, you can't see or copy this key after saving.